mirakc/mirakc/docs/web-api.md

 The specified query parameters are added to URLs in the playlist.

+### /api/iptv/channel.m3u8

+Alias of [/api/iptv/playlist].
+Added for compatibility with EPGStation.

 ### /api/iptv/epg

 Returns a XMLTV document which contains TV program information for a specified